 FPLO is running only on Unix-like systems.

-The code is written in C++, Fortran90, and python 2.7.
+The code is written in C++, Fortran90, and python3.x.
 User interfaces to handle input data encompass a command line editor and two graphical applications for structure visualization and band structure plotting.

 - ifort in the above version (or gfortran)

 - libncurses with the respective header files.
-These header files are often included in the developer package (in Debian and Ubuntu it’s named libncurses5-dev, in SUSE and RedHat clones as far as I know ncurses-devel).
+These header files are often included in the developer package: in Debian and Ubuntu it’s named libncurses5-dev, in SUSE and RedHat clones it’s named ncurses-devel.

 Installation of FPLO

-The FPLO installation is described in the release in detail.
+The FPLO installation is described in the file INSTALL of the release in detail.